OTBProject/OTBDocs/docs/chat-guide.md

 What are arguments?
 Arguments (sometimes referred to as parameters) are words following the command.
 For example, if you run a command `!example these are some arguments`, then you ran the command with four arguments: `these`, `are`, `some`, and `arguments`.

 Why would you want to have a minimum number of arguments for a command though?
+Well suppose you have a command which creates a multi-stream link.
+It wouldn't really make any sense to run the command without specifying some other stream to put in the multi-stream link, so you might want to require at least one argument to specify someone you're streaming with.

+So how would you specify a minimum number of arguments?
+With the flag `--ma=<number>` (`ma` for "minimum arguments").

 {% endraw %}